ORCID/ORCID-Source/orcid-api-web/tutorial/get_id.md

 This tutorial shows how to collect a user's authenticated ORCID iD using OAuth, the OAuth token can then be used to read the public record.
 Organizations who only need to collect authenticated iDs may want to consider the [implicit workflow](https://github.com/ORCID/ORCID-Source/blob/master/orcid-web/ORCID_AUTH_WITH_OPENID_CONNECT.md#implicit-flow).

-This example worflow uses the `/authenticate` scope, it can also be completed use `openid` scope for organizations that want to use [OpenID Connect workflow](https://github.com/ORCID/ORCID-Source/blob/master/orcid-web/ORCID_AUTH_WITH_OPENID_CONNECT.md).
+This example workflow uses the `/authenticate` scope, it can also be completed use `openid` scope for organizations that want to use [OpenID Connect workflow](https://github.com/ORCID/ORCID-Source/blob/master/orcid-web/ORCID_AUTH_WITH_OPENID_CONNECT.md).

 This workflow can be used with Public or Member API credentials on sandbox or the production servers.